andyp22/fvtt-weapon-reload/README.md

 The following compendiums are provided:

 - Name: Items - Contains base items, preconfigured reloadable wepaons, variant reloable weapons, and ammuntion types.
-- Name: Vehicles - Contains an example of how this module can be used in conjunction with vehicles.

 ## Planned Features

 - More system support (Pathfinder 2E and 1E, etc)
-- Giving an item the `Reload` weapon property prior to adding it to an actor would automatically configure the `Reload` and `Next Round` activities.
+- Giving an item the `Reload` weapon property prior to adding it to an actor would automatically configure the `Reload` and `Next Round` activities
+- Vehicle support

 ## License